 14.42 Environmental Policy and Economics

 Investigates the proper role of government in the regulation of the environment.
 Presents tools necessary to estimate the costs and benefits of a variety of environmental policies.
 Focuses on both conceptual thinking and quantitative evaluation of environmental issues.
 Gives particular attention to climate change: defines the major concepts underlying the climate problem; examines the measurement of climate damages as well as the costs of mitigating them; and discusses the various policy options available to communities, countries, and international coalitions.
 Completion of 14.30 or equivalent statistics subject strongly recommended.
+Students taking graduate version complete additional assignments.

 This class has 14.01 as a prerequisite.